clojure/tools.namespace/README.md

 The "stop" function should take the state returned by "start" as an argument and do the opposite:

-- Close or release stateful resourecs
+- Close or release stateful resources

 - Stop all background processes